 For adults 18 and over who do not require a 24-hour inpatient treatment, GBHI offers two an outpatient programs to further support those who benefit from treatment.
 Our outpatient program includes an Intensive Outpatient Program (IOP) six days a week, and a Partial Hospitalization Program 5 days a week..

-Adolescents 12 to 17 can find comprehensive treatments in both inpatient and outpatient settings depending on their needs.
+Adolescents can find comprehensive treatments in both inpatient and outpatient settings depending on their needs.
 Our inpatient programs offer teens the opportunity to get treatment for a variety of psychiatric issues in a secure, monitored, and nurturing environment.
 Outpatient programs help teens continue to address psychiatric issues three days a week through group and other types of therapies.